 Grammar – Grammar lessons to complement our writing curriculum will be available on Google Classroom.

-Science, RE, Geography/History, Art & Design/Design & Technology & Computing -Science tasks and links, linked to our curriculum will be sent.
-Foundation subject activities will be provided to reflect the school’s curriculum.
-Online e-safety curriculum will be accessed using the thinkuknow resources and Cyberpass units on LGfL.
+Science, RE, Geography/History, Art & Design/Design & Technology & Computing – Activities and resources for these subjects will be provided to reflect the school’s curriculum as far as possible.
+Our e-safety curriculum will be delivered using a range of resources including thinkuknow and Cyberpass units on LGfL.

 P.E. – Teachers will continue to plan opportunities for physical activity and movement breaks throughout the day in line with our usual daily routines at school.
 Links to ‘Real PE’ challenges will be shared.